 Fulfillment of contest requirements concerning topic, eligibility, guidelines, and endorsement

 Note: Any essay that does not address the ENTIRE prompt will be disqualified.

 SUBMISSIONS: Sponsoring teachers may hand deliver, submit by US mail, or electronically submit their students’ essays.
 A completed entry form for each student’s submission must also be included.
-These must arrive no later than March 31, 2017.
-Essays should be delivered or mailed to
+These must arrive no later than Tuesday, March 31, 2020.
+Essays should be delivered or mailed to:

 The White Rose Essay Contest